In this article, we learn about 'Practice mode' quizzing from a teacher's perspective

 How do students start 'Practice mode' quizzing?

-Students should head to their courses page (see here for more information on how to do this) and click on the topic they wish to study.
+Students should head to their courses page and click on the topic they wish to study.
 The lessons within that topic will then appear.

 Next they can click on the 'Start practice' button to open up the quiz.